tonitone/bootstrap-upgrade-helper/README.md

-# css class replacer for bootstrap upgrade from v3 to v4
+# Bootstrap upgrade helper for upgrade from V3 to V4

-Small CSS-class-replacer to change bootstrap v3 markup to v4
+Small CSS-class-replacer to change Bootstrap's V3 markup to V4.

 This project is created to help me convert the CSS-class-attributes for a project.
 I can not parse the DOM with a XML-parser, because the templates are not valid.